kubernetes-sigs/cli-utils/examples/alphaTestExamples/helloapp.md

 # Demo: hello app

-This demo helps you to deploy an example hello app end-to-end using kustomize.
+This demo helps you to deploy an example hello app end-to-end using `kapply`.

 Steps:
 1. Create the resources files.
-3. Spin-up kubernetes cluster on local using [kind].
+2. Spin-up kubernetes cluster on local using [kind].
-4. Deploy the app using kapply and verify the status.
+3. Deploy the app using `kapply` and verify the status.

 First define a place to work: